Sunday 5th January 2003. A walk in Buttermere.

 In the lea of the hill, where the valley hasn't seen any sun since, probably, November

-the wet paths which are normally host to small steams, are just great slabs of sheet ice.
+the wet paths which are normally host to small streams, are just great slabs of sheet ice.

 Even Low Fell has lost its colour as we walk back down Rannerdale valley.